Light pollution

-Light pollution refers to artificial lighting that alters the natural patterns of light and dark in ecosystems.
-In a descriptive sense, light pollution occurs when artificial light is used in a poor or excessive way, especially at night, causing negative effects in our environment and our view of the night sky.
-Light pollution can be understood not only as a phenomenon resulting from a specific source or kind of pollution, but also as a contributor to the wider, collective impact of various sources of pollution.
+Light pollution is the alteration of the natural patterns of light and dark in ecosystems, resulting from the unnecessary and inefficient use of artificial lighting.
+Specific categories of light pollution include light trespass, over-illumination, glare, light clutter, and skyglow.
+A single offending light source often falls into more than one of these categories.

 Although this type of pollution can exist throughout the day, its effects are magnified during the night with the contrast of the sky's darkness.
 It has been estimated that 83% of the world's people live under light-polluted skies and that 23% of the world's land area is affected by skyglow.

 The area affected by artificial illumination continues to increase.
 A major side effect of urbanization, light pollution is blamed for compromising health, disrupting ecosystems, and spoiling aesthetic environments.
 Studies show that urban areas are more at risk.
-Globally, it has increased by at least 49% from 1992 to 2017.
+Globally, it has increased by at least 49% from 1992 to 2017, and between 2014 and 2022 by 16%, with uneven development, e.g. France reducing through policy its light pollution by 33% in that time period.

-Light pollution is caused by inefficient or unnecessary use of artificial light.
-Specific categories of light pollution include light trespass, over-illumination, glare, light clutter, and skyglow.
-A single offending light source often falls into more than one of these categories.

 Solutions to light pollution are often steps like adjusting light fixtures or using more appropriate light bulbs.
 Further remediation can be done with more efforts to educate the public in order to push legislative change.
 However, because it is a man-made phenomenon, addressing its impacts on humans and the environment has political, social, and economic considerations.